r57zone/HomeLibrary/README.md

 5. Optionally, you can exchange the functionality of the right and left mouse buttons.

 ## Features
 By default, `ISO`, `CUE`, `EXE` files and folders are automatically added to the description.
 You can disable this in the settings.
+To automount `ISO` and `CUE` images, you can install the [WinCDEmu program](https://wincdemu.sysprogs.org/).

 To rename automatically added buttons, you need to create a button yourself, for example - `<button open="setup_dlc.exe">DLC</button>".